conda/ceps/cep-7.md

 ## Alternatives

-- Conda should be lowercase except when used at the beginning of a sentence.
-When speaking about the command, code formatting should be used (i.e. `conda`)

-- Conda should be capitalized when speaking about the organization/product and lowercase, with code formatting, when discussing the command
+Conda should be capitalized when speaking about the organization/product and lowercase, with code formatting (i.e. `conda`), when discussing the command.
+This option was rejected because it is more complex and also because most references to conda in the Anaconda and conda documentation use lowercase.

 ## Sample Implementation

-TBD
+Conda is a package manager.
+To use the conda package manager to install a package, use `conda install package` in your command line interface.

 ## Copyright